MolotovCherry/virtual-display-rs/README.md

 - Select `Place All Certificates in the following store`, click `Browse` and select `Trusted Root Certification Authorities`
 - Cick `Next` and `Finish`

-# Disabling the display
+# Disabling the display(s)
-Disabling it can be done one of two ways
-- Disable the driver (and enable it only when you need to use)
-- Go to "Display Settings" and select "Show only on 1" (I don't think this setting gets saved across reboots however)

-Note: Disabling any/all monitors can be done dynamically at runtime in the upcoming driver/control panel. 😄
+- Open the app, and either check the global "enabled" switch to turn all monitors off, or click an individual switch next to the monitor in the list

 # Updating
 - Open `Device Manager`